curusarn/resh/README.md

 - etc ...

 Additionally it's annoying to not have your shell history follow you accros your devices.
-Have you lost you history when reinstalling?
+Have you lost your history when reinstalling?
 I personally think this is unacceptable in 2019.

 Why not synchronize your shell history accross your devices and add some metadata to know where it came from: